Averydo23/Problem_set_2/README.md

 ## BERTopic Complaint Themes

-BERTopic was applied to all 1,794 Negative reviews, identifying 50 topics merged into 5 macro-themes:
+BERTopic was applied to all 1,794 Negative reviews, identifying 50 topics merged into 6 macro topics:

 | Macro Topic | Description | Reviews |
 |---|---|---|